trilinos/Trilinos/cmake/std/atdm/README.md

 the environment.
 Therefore, by default, the tests are run without CUDA-aware MPI on this system.

-To explicitly **disable CUDA-aware MPI** when running the test suite, set the environment variable and run as:
+To explicitly **disable CUDA-aware MPI** when running the test suite from the launch node, set the environment variable and run as:

 ```bash
 $ export TPETRA_ASSUME_CUDA_AWARE_MPI=0
 $ lrun -n 1 ctest -j4
 ```

-To explicitly **enable CUDA-aware MPI** when running the test suite set run
+To explicitly **enable CUDA-aware MPI** when running the test suite from the launch node, set the environment variable and run as:
-as:

 ```bash
 $ export TPETRA_ASSUME_CUDA_AWARE_MPI=1